haolian9/cricket.nvim/readme.md

 促织

-a mpv frontend built with nvim facilities
+an opinionated mpv frontend lives in nvim

 ## features/limits
-* run mpv as a daemon
+* run mpv in thread aside nvim
 * control mpv over ffi rather than ipc
+* stateless across nvim restartings
-* first-class playlist, no operations on single track
+* first-class playlist, no operations against single track
-* every playlist is a file, edit it to change track orders
+* all playlist are editable files
+* no responsibility of creating playlists
+* crude yet effecient UI, no fancy should be expected

 ## status
-* it is far from stable
+* it is usable to me finally
 * it uses ffi which may crash nvim often
-* its UX is quite uncomfortable right now
+* i keep polishing its UX

 ## prerequisites